ctrysbita/BLC/README.md

 The functions `get_symbol`, `set_symbol` and `get_llvm_symbol`, `set_llvm_symbol` act as getter and setter for `symbols_` and `llvm_symbols_` respectively.
 Note that the return value of `get_symbol` is of type `std::optional`, because the name may not be found in the symbol table, which means the variable is used before definition and an empty value will be returned.
 Also, one of the parameters of `set_symbol` is `SymbolType&& value`, which is called a R-value reference; this allows the program to put the parameter object directly to the map without copying, which can improve operation efficiency.

-The function `WithChildren` is used to set the children list of the block object, it is called once the subtrees of this node are constructed. `Execute` method is used to execute the operations of the children of the block object, which acts as interpreter.
+The function `WithChildren` is used to set the children list of the block object, it is called once the subtrees of this node are constructed. `Execute` method executes the block object in a certain way, which acts as interpreter.
 The other two overridden methods have similar functionalities as the previous classes.

 `WhileAST` is the node type for while statements.
 The body of the class is as follows.